iamjustanant/UNpositioned/README.md

 You need to install dependencies by running `python -m pip install -r requirements.txt` in the backend folder.

 ### Step 4: Connection to MySQL

+## NOTE: Post bugfix:

+Make sure your MySQL server is running, then in app.py, change the SQL credentials to match your local MySQL credentials. flask run --host=0.0.0.0 --port=5000

+## IF THIS DOESN'T WORK, ONLY THEN DO THE BELOW

 Make sure your MySQL server is running, then in app.py, change the SQL credentials to match your local MySQL credentials.
 Also, uncomment the line at the app.py to run locally. **When deploying on the server, comment the line again** You should now be able to start the server by running.

 Once done with all this, you can run it using: